moorepants/dissertation/systemidentification.rst

   input comparison results.
 - All of the identified models are better predictors than the first principles models.

+.. todo:: the AIC could be checked for all these models to compare their quality

 .. include:: tables/systemidentification/output-median.rst